'A tragedy': Deaths of four fishermen a 'dark day for the peninsula'

-The deaths of at least four people are a reminder of the power of Tangaroa, a Far North community leader says, after a fishing boat sank on Sunday night off North Cape with 10 people onboard.
+The deaths at sea are a reminder of the power of Tangaroa, a Far North community leader says.

-A major search and rescue operation recovered four bodies and rescued five after fishing charter Enchanter sank during a storm that swept over Northland.
-One person is still missing and the search is scheduled to resume first thing this morning.

 Far North District councillor for the Te Hiku ward Felicity Foy called the events unfolding at North Cape a "tragedy for Te Hiku".